MayamaTakeshi/redmine-dev/README.md

 ```
 ./prepare_mariadb.sh
 ```
 This will need to be done only once.
-The folder mariadb-data (created in the host of not present) will be used by mariadb to store the databases.
+The folder mariadb-data (created in the host if not present) will be used by mariadb to store the databases.

 Then exit the container.